How to Run in Winter: 10 Tips to Keep You Moving

 2. Break out the winter accessories.

-Wear running gloves, a hat, and a running buff or face covering for the cold.
+Wear running gloves or mittens, a beanie (or other winter hat), and a neck gaiter or face mask for the cold.
 As with your running layers, if your accessories get too hot, you can take them off during the run and put them in your pockets.

 3. Check the forecast and plan ahead.